Skip to content

 }

-// execute queries using the original user
+// execute queries using the new user and database

 $mysqli->close();